Joya de Cerén (Joya de Ceren)

 Life among volcanoes

 Joya de Ceren ("Fertile Valley of Cerén" in Spanish, Cerén is a surname of the former landowner) is located on the periphery of Mayan realm.
-The nature in this area of the present day El Salvador has been hostile to Maya – from time to time powerful eruptions of volcanoes brought misery and desolation to this land.
+The nature in this area of present-day El Salvador has been hostile to Maya – from time to time powerful eruptions of volcanoes brought misery and desolation to this land.

 First known traces of Mayan settlement in western El Salvador are from 1200 BC or, possibly even from 3000 BC – possibly the oldest Maya community.
 It seems, Maya people developed their farming villages here successfully until a catastrophic eruption of Ilopango Volcano in the 5th century AD.
 The area around Joya de Cerén turned into a white desert and was abandoned.